Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Introduction

-A group $H$ is said to be {\it unipotent} if there is an injective homomorphism $\rho : H \to \GL(N,\R)$ such that for every $h \in H$, the image $\rho(h)$ is upper triangular with all entries on the diagonal being $1$.
-It is known that if a group $H$ is isomorphic to a subgroup of $\GL(N,\R)$ whose elements have only eigenvalue 1, then $H$ is unipotent, see \cite[\S 17.5]{Hum}.
-Note that in the above discussion, we can replace $\R$ by $\C$ as we have the natural inclusions $\GL(N,\R)\subseteq \GL(N,\C)\subseteq \GL(2N,\R)$.
-Since unipotent groups are nilpotent, every unipotent group $H$ satisfies $\ell (H) \le c(H) < \infty$.
-Theorems \ref{t:main_finind} and \ref{t:main_1} are our first two results.
+A subgroup $H \subset \GL(N,\R)$ is said to be {\it unipotent} if $1$ is the only eigenvalue of every element of $H$.
+It is known that a subgroup $H$ of $\GL(N,\R)$ is unipotent if and only if $H$ is conjugate to a subgroup consisting of upper triangular matrices with all entries on the diagonal being $1$~\cite[\S 17.5]{Hum}.
+Note that in this discussion, we can replace $\R$ by $\C$ as we have the natural inclusions $\GL(N,\R)\subseteq \GL(N,\C)\subseteq \GL(2N,\R)$.